-Preventing falls is an effective way to help seniors stay independent longer.
+Preventing falls is an effective way to help seniors maintain their independence for longer.

 Falls cause serious injuries like hip fractures, broken bones, and head injuries – all of which lead to a decrease in abilities.